-Year one combines knowledge of subjects planners need to know about with an emphasis on practical and applied projects.
-It introduces the key building blocks of a planning and development degree.
+Year one places an emphasis on practical and applied projects while introducing the key building blocks of a planning and development degree.

-Fieldwork and site-based projects are an integral part of the course, providing you with an opportunity to work on ‘live’ planning issues.
+You will benefit from fieldwork and site-based projects to work on ‘live’ planning issues.
 Experts from professional practice are also engaged in the delivery of many modules.

 Although you need to earn 120 credits, year one is an introductory year and the modules do not count towards the grade of your final degree.

 Year two builds on the core knowledge acquired in the first year and encourages you to apply your skills to a series of practical planning and development issues.
-There is a continuing emphasis on a mix of types of assessment, including project work and assignments that require you to produce professional solutions and outputs.
+There is a continuing emphasis on a mix of assessment types, including project work and assignments that require you to produce professional solutions and outputs.

 You are introduced to plans, policies and development management, environmental planning, planning and its operation in market contexts, the operation of local government, spatial analysis, research skills and the essential components of planning law.

-In year two you are supported with guidance and advice on the option of completing a placement year as part of your degree, which is usually undertaken in the third year.
+In year two you are supported with guidance and advice on the option to undertake a placement year as part of your degree, which is usually undertaken in the third year.
 This is a highly valuable component of the course and equips you with a wide range of practical skills and professional experience.